 The colour on animals should largely be removed by a quick towel/brush off immediately after the session.
 It’s easiest to remove when it is dry.
-I recommend brushing/blowing off as much colour as possible before you resort to bathing, as the water seems to make some pigment hold tighter.
+I recommend brushing/blowing off as much colour as possible immediately after the session and allowing the rest to fall out naturally.

 Yes, I feel that my powder sessions are safe for pets.
 Though, everyone must decide what is best for themselves and their animals.
 If you do opt to do a session with me, the results are guaranteed to be fabulous.
 We can cater our session to meet your needs, I’m more than happy to discuss details and possible alternatives with you well in advance of your Jess Bell Photography coloured powder session.